 - A. The University is not obligated to show cause in the decision to not renew the contract of a tenure track faculty member in their first year or in the 2nd year of employment if on a one-year probationary contract. - B. In the third year of employment, the tenure track Bargaining Unit Member shall be reviewed in order to determine whether or not adequate progress is being made toward tenure and shall receive notification of the decision from the Provost by June 1. - 1.
-If the Provost's decision not to renew the contract of the Bargaining Unit Member is based on a finding of inadequate progress from the Mentoring Committee, the Bargaining Unit Member shall be issued a 1-year terminal contract and shall be provided a statement of reasons for that decision.
-If the decision is based on other considerations the Bargaining Unit Member shall be provided with a statement of reasons but the University shall not be obligated to demonstrate cause. - 2.
-If a decision is made to renew the contract of the Bargaining Unit Member, the Bargaining Unit Member shall receive a 3-year contract. - C. The decision to not renew within the first 3 years of appointment to tenure track may only be grieved for procedural error, alleged violation of Academic Freedom, discrimination or in cases where the University's decision is contrary to the committee's positive recommendation.
+If the Provost's decision not to renew the contract of the Bargaining Unit Member is based on a finding of inadequate progress from the Mentoring Committee, the Bargaining Unit Member shall be issued a 1-year terminal contract and shall be provided a statement

-- D. In the sixth (6th) year of employment - 1.
+- of reasons for that decision.
+If the decision is based on other considerations the Bargaining Unit Member shall be provided with a statement of reasons but the university shall not be obligated to demonstrate cause. - 2.
+If a decision is made to renew the contract of the Bargaining Unit Member, the Bargaining Unit Member shall receive a 3-year contract. - C. The decision to not renew within the first 3 years of appointment to tenure track may only be grieved for procedural error, alleged violation of academic freedom, discrimination or in cases where the University's decision is contrary to the Mentoring Committee's positive recommendation. - D. In the sixth (6^{th}) year of employment - 1.
 If the candidate is not granted promotion and tenure, the Provost shall issue a 1-year terminal contract.
 If non-renewal is based upon the areas of teaching, scholarship, and or service and/or commercialization the University does not have to demonstrate just cause. - 2.
-If the decision for non-renewal is based on criteria other than teaching, scholarship, and service and/or commercialization, then such a decision must adhere to the disciplinary guidelines set forth in Article 18. - E. Notice of Non-renewal.
+The tenure and promotion process is not a replacement for disciplinary processes or procedures.
+If the decision for non-renewal is based on criteria other than teaching, scholarship, and service and/or commercialization, then such a decision must adhere to the disciplinary guidelines set forth in Article 18.
+Non-renewal cannot be due to financial reasons; in such case, provisions outlined in Article 22, Retrenchment, apply. - E. Notice of Non-renewal.
 Notice of non-renewal for any reason shall be issued via: - 1.
 A personally-delivered document, and/or - 2.
 By certified U.S. mail to the faculty member's last address provided by the member for payroll purposes. - F. The University's obligation to serve notice is met if the date of personal delivery, or the postmarked date of mailing, is on or before March 15 for non-renewals of faculty in their first year or probationary year or June 1 for faculty in their third year or after a decision not to award tenure.